 This section of the safety data sheet shall provide advice on safe handling practices.
-It shall emphasise precautions that are appropriate to the identified uses referred to under Subsection 1.2 and to the unique properties of the substance or mixture.
+It shall emphasise precautions that are appropriate to the identified uses referred to under subsection 1.2 and to the unique properties of the substance or mixture.

 Information in this section of the safety data sheet shall relate to the protection of human health, safety and the environment.
-It shall assist the employer in devising suitable working procedures and organisational measures according to Article 5 of Directive 98/24/EC and Article 5 of Directive 2004/37/EC.
+It shall assist the employer in devising suitable working procedures and organisational measures according to Article 5 of Directive 98/24/EC and Article 5 of Directive 2004/37/EC of the European Parliament and of the Council.